Personalized Workout & Meal PlansGet Started

-Muscles worked: Traps, Forearms
+Muscles Worked in Cable Shrug: Traps, Forearms

 This is a great exercise that can really help you widen your upper back.
 The cable crossover lat pulldown is a back exercise that you shouldn't fixate on moving heavy weights.
 Really concentrate on squeezing your shoulder blades together at the bottom of the movement.

 How to do the Cable Crossover Lat Pulldown: